 Did you know that Data Privacy Day is today, January 28th?
-As a Data Privacy Day Champion, AmOne has five simple ways you can help to protect yourself against identity theft and keep your personal information safe.
+As a Data Privacy Day Champion, AmOne has five simple ways you can help to protect yourself from identity theft and keep your personal information safe.

 According to Javelin Strategy and Research, identity fraud happens every three seconds.
 With just five minutes of your time, you can safeguard your details and that of your family.